microsoft/vscode-docs/docs/editor/github-copilot.md

 You can ask Copilot questions that emerge as you write and iterate on code, such as "Explain this piece of code" or "How do I add functionality to do X?"
 If you have code selected in the editor, Copilot will scope your question to the selection.

-Several [slash commands](#slash-commands) also work in inline chat such as `/explain` to ask Copilot to explain a block of code or `/test` to generate unit tests.
+Several [agents and slash commands](#agents-and-slash-commands) also work in inline chat such as `@workspace /explain` to ask Copilot to explain a block of code or `@workspace /test` to generate unit tests.

 ## Quick Chat